danray0424/Shop_VR/README.txt

 TODOS / KNOWN ISSUES

-This app is a coding demo and contains many choices made for development speed and code simplicity.
-There are features this is missing to be production-ready, and different architectural approaches and would need to happen on a production app.
-Namely:

-* For UI simplicity I limited the app to iPhone.
-ARKit runs great on iPad, so it would be nice to support that.
+There are MANY iteration targets for this app, to make it more feature rich, usable, and production-ready:

+* This is probably the most naive possible implementation of anything in ARKit.
+There's a whole lot that could be fine tuned here.

+  * It would be great to leave the AR session active while backing up the navigation stack, and put more than one picture into it.
   * Support Resize/move for the 3d objects.

-* Tests would be extremely good to have.

   * Lighting estimation would help the AR objects blend into the real world better.
 As is, they seem a little stark.
   * Currently all photo plane objects are oriented perpendicular to the direction the camera was facing when the AR session started.
 I'd prefer they be placed facing the camera is at the time of the tap.
 But detecting the camera's translation through space while the AR session is in flight appears to be a dark art.

-* It would be neat to leave the AR session active while backing up the navigation stack, and put more than one picture into it.
+* For UI simplicity I limited the app to iPhone.
+ARKit runs great on iPad, so it would be nice to support that.

+* Unit/UI tests would be extremely good to have.

 * Search results are retained only in memory.
 A production app should use some durable storage (Core Data or at least a small SQLite db).

 * I'm only showing the first page of search results that the API provides (configured to be 15 items).
-A complete version of this should be able to navigate the paginated results.
+A complete version of this should be able to navigate the paginated search results.

 * I would have liked to refactor the API access networking code into a single API client class.
 Since we have only two calls and both have quite different work to do with the data they receive, I left the networking code in the view controllers themselves, which isn't ideal.